Painting The Feminine Supply List

-Below you will find a list of supplies that are required for this adventure.
-Though the "Soul" purpose of Painting The Feminine is to elevate the artist you are called to be.
-So please, feel free to use any supplies you already have on-hand and/or to integrate other forms of creative expression into the mix as well.
+Below you will find a list of supplies that are simply suggested for this adventure.
+Please feel free to use any supplies you already have on-hand and/or to integrate other forms of creative expression into the mix as well.

 Got a question?
 Is something not clear?
 Then CLICK HERE and send us a message.

 Art Supplies & Additional Support

 In Painting The Feminine I personally use my altered book I started way back in 2016.
 You can choose to paint in an altered book, continue in an art journal/sketchbook you've already started, or purchase a brand new journal -- your choice!
 My three favorite brands to use for art journaling are the Fabriano Venzia sketchbook, the Strathmore Visual Mixed Media Journal, and the Canson Mixed Media.